incandescent/closure-typechecker/README.md

 Grunt multi-task for running closure-compiler for typechecking (non-Closure) javascript source

-This task is useful for typechecking functions under certain code organizations thath Closure Compiler understands.
+This task is useful for type-checking (function signatures, classes, structural types, etc.) under certain code organizations that Closure Compiler understands.
 Unfortunately, Closure Compiler does not understand the IIFE idiom, which is currently hamstringing use as a general javascript type checker.
 Please vote for these issues if you are interested in seeing Closure Compiler typechecking support working in browser-targeted source: